Domestic Applications

 Please log all animal related work experience (e.g. volunteer work in rescues, shelters or with wildlife, work experience at a dog daycare, boarding facility or pet store, farm work, horse riding, etc.).
 The more work experience hours and the wider the variety of work experiences you have, the stronger your application to the VTEC program will be.

-Typically, we use a preferential admissions process, which means we don’t take the first 30 students that apply.
-The applicants that register and submit their completed applications before the application deadline are reviewed and “scored” from all the components of the application.
-Seats are offered to the top 30 candidates based on those scores.
+No. We use a “Preferential Admissions” process.
+The applicants that submit their completed applications by the application deadline are reviewed and “scored” on all the components of the application.
+Seats are offered to the top 30 candidates for each cohort based on those scores.

 Criteria reviewed for scoring are:

-Yes, there is a waitlist for applicants that do not receive the first seat offers.
-If a spot becomes available, the waitlist contacts are contacted.
+Yes.
+There is typically a waitlist for applicants that do not receive the first seat offers for each application.
+If a spot becomes available, those on the waitlist are contacted.

 If you are waitlisted for the on campus full-time VTEC diploma option, you may get offered a spot for the part-time hybrid VTEC diploma option (if there is space available).
 If you are waitlisted for the part-time hybrid VTEC program option and do not get offered a seat, please let admissions know if you wish to be considered for the following year’s student intake.

-You can apply for the following year using the same documents, but you must let the Registrar’s Office know that you intend to do this.
+Yes.
+You can apply for the following year using the same documents, but you must re-apply on Education Planner BC.

-If you do not get offered a seat in either the part-time or full-time VTEC cohort, and wish to reapply the following year, we strongly recommend you take the time to obtain additional work experience by applying for a job as a veterinary assistant in a veterinary hospital.
-Or consider taking a Veterinary Office Assistant certificate program (typically six months).
+If you do not get offered a seat in either the part time or full time VTEC cohort and wish to reapply the following year, we strongly recommend you take the time to obtain additional work experience by applying for a job as a veterinary assistant in a veterinary hospital.
+Or consider taking a Veterinary Office Assistant Certificate program (typically 6 months).
 These are offered at many BC Colleges, including Douglas College.
-If you improve your application in this way, you will need to re-submit new documents to the Registrar’s Office.
+If you improve your application in this way, you will need to re-submit new documents to the Registrar’s Office to update your application.

 Upon successful completion of the Veterinary Technology Diploma, graduates are eligible to write the Veterinary Technologist National Exam (VTNE).
 Once this exam is successfully written, you can apply to your provincial veterinary technologist association.
 Once accepted, you will be a Registered Veterinary Technologist (RVT).
 Most Douglas VTEC students will be eligible for funding to cover the cost of writing the VTNE.